verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/power_estimation/index.rst

     * ``<activities.act>``: Is the activity file to be created.
     * ``<new.blif>``: The new BLIF file.

         This will be functionally identical in function to the ABC blif; however, since ABC does not maintain internal node names, a new BLIF must be produced with node names that match the activity file.
+This blif file is fed to the subsequent parts of the flow (to VPR).
+If a user is using run_vtr_flow.py (which will run ACE 2.0 underneath if the options mentioned earlier like -power are used), then the flow will copy this ACE2 generated blif file (<circuit_name>.ace.blif) to <circuit_name>.pre-vpr.blif and then launch VPR with this new file.

 User’s may with to use their own activity estimation tool.
 The produced activity file must contain one line for each net in the BLIF file, in the following format::